Amitkumar-Vaghela/RomanToInt_convertor/README.md

 4. Enter a Roman numeral when prompted.
 5. The program will output the corresponding integer value of the Roman numeral.

-## Example
-Suppose you input the Roman numeral "VII", the program will output:

-## Requirements
-- Java Development Kit (JDK) installed on your system.

-## Contributing
-Contributions are welcome!
-If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.